pixel-ports/docs-pas/docs/ot_framework.md

 - You can see the scheduledInstance schema [here](schema_scheduledInstance.json)

 With the help of the schemas you can also generate online forms with the help of tools such as [JSON Editor](https://github.com/json-editor/json-editor).
-You can find in this github repo mor eexamples and a [JSON-Editor Interactive Playground](https://pmk65.github.io/jedemov2/dist/demo.html)
+You can find in this github repo more examples and a [JSON-Editor Interactive Playground](https://pmk65.github.io/jedemov2/dist/demo.html)